in-toto/attestation/ITE/6/README.md

 *   [Link]: For migration from [in-toto 0.9].
 *   [SPDX](spec/spdx.md): A Software Package Data Exchange document.

-We recommend the following convetions for predicates:
+We recommend the following conventions for predicates:

 *   Field names SHOULD use lowerCamelCase.